highperformancecoder/minsky/Readme.md

 - [Mac OS X](https://sourceforge.net/projects/minsky/files/Mac%20Binaries/)
 - [various Linux distributions](https://build.opensuse.org/package/show/home:hpcoder1/minsky)

+## Using Minsky in "batch mode" from Python
+A little known secret is that Minsky can be used in a headless batch mode, a capability it has had from the beginning in the form of TCL scripting.
+Since March 2024, Python scripting has been available in Linux builds, and is coming soon to Windows and Mac builds (version 3.12).
+TCL scripting is deprecated and will soon be removed from the codebase.

+[Introduction to scripting Minsky in Python]

 ## Compiling Minsky from source code

 Official releases are available from [SourceForge](https://sourceforge.net/projects/minsky/files/Sources/).
 You may also obtain later releases from this Github project, as release are tagged within git.